robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 cloud.
 That is, assuming your cloud provider allows downloading of fully cloud system images. ([Rackspace][] currently does not, for example).

+### Connect: Secure Shell (SSH)

+This remote connection method is now the gold standard.
+Most enterprises and clients require it for logging into their systems.
+GitHub allows you to checkout your source repositories using only SSH keys, which is faster than over https (and less buggy) since you don't need to enter your password every time.
+This allows you to do things like combine everything you need to do to [git save][] something into a single command.

+And you really don't need [Putty][] anymore.
+Use [git-bash][], which you already installed if you are on Windows.
+It comes with ssh and your configurations can be saved and consistent across all your systems.
+I admit I chuckle a bit inside everytime I come across someone still using Putty.
+Save yourself one more install and skip it.

+Never use `telnet`.
+It's insecure and quirky.

 ### Navigate: Bash (in vi-mode)